 Dys- Learning Disabilities

 This is a breakdown of the Dys- learning disabilities.
-Honestly, growing up (up to adulthood, I guess), I only knew of Dyslexia.
+Growing up (up to adulthood, I guess), I only knew of Dyslexia.
 In that, Dyslexia meant that you saw/spelled a word backward.

 Pretty amazing that that is all I thought it encompassed, huh.

-Over time and with the help of some amazing therapists, I have learned so much more.
-By stepping out of the “box” I had created with LD’s, I was able to expand my mind and have many “aha” moments of realization.
+Over time and with the help of some excellent therapists, I have learned so much more.
+By stepping out of the “box” I had created with LDs, I could expand my mind and have many “aha” moments of realization.

 According to the National Institute for Learning Disabilities (NILD), “Dys” means difficulty with and “lexia” means words – thus “difficulty with words”.
 Originally the term “Dyslexia” referred to a specific learning deficit that hindered a person’s ability to read.
 More recently, however, it has been used as a general term referring to the broad category of language deficits that often includes the ability to hear and manipulate sounds in words as well as the ability to read and spell words accurately and fluently.
 When breakdowns occur in these foundational reading skills, dyslexic students often struggle to understand what they read as well as develop vocabulary at a slower rate.